databrickslabs/remorph/CONTRIBUTING.md

 `Python 3.10`, having a version management tool like `pyenv` gives us the flexibility to manage the python versions easily for future enhancements while maintaining the standards.

-From the project directory you can run the below command to install `pyenv` on your local machine given you don't already have `pyenv` installed on your local machine.
+If you don't already have `pyenv` installed on your local machine, you can run the below command from the project directory to install it.

 ```shell
 make setup_python